Swadhin Bangla Betar Kendra: Formation

-On 26 March 1971, just the day after the Operation Searchlight crackdown, when the brutal mass carnage by the Pakistani invaders plunged the nation into gloom and despair, at that critical juncture of history a voice was heard over Radio saying "Swadhin Bangla Biplobi Betar Kendra Theke Ami Major Zia Balchhi".
-With that broadcast the entire nation got back its confidence, courage of conviction and strong optimism.
-It was all possible because of the galant initiative taken by three young individuals Dr. Syed Anwar Ali, Engineer Ashikul Islam and Engineer Dilip Chandra Das to start with 10 KW transmitter.
-Since then, during the whole period of Liberation War, Swadhin Bangla Betar Kendra successfully carried out its intellectual war like an organized front and aired patriotic songs which greatly inspired the freedom fighters in their relentless fight against the Pakistan-led occupation forces, war news and talk shows to boost up people's spirits.
+On 26 March 1971, just the day after the Operation Searchlight crackdown, when the brutal mass carnage by the Pakistani invaders plunged the nation into gloom and despair, at that critical juncture of history a voice was heard over the Radio saying "Swadhin Bangla Biplobi Betar Kendra Theke Ami Major Zia Balchhi".
+With that broadcast, the entire nation got back its confidence, courage of conviction, and strong optimism.
+It was all possible because of the gallant initiative three young individuals took Dr. Syed Anwar Ali, Engineer Ashikul Islam and Engineer Dilip Chandra Das to start with 10 KW transmitter.
+Since then, during the whole period of Independence War, Swadhin Bangla Betar Kendra successfully carried out its intellectual war like an organized front and aired patriotic songs that greatly inspired the fighters in their relentless fight against the Pakistan-led occupation forces, war news, and talk shows to boost up people's spirits.

-In the afternoon of 26 March 1971 a telegram containing the message of Sheikh Mujibur Rahman reached to one Syed Anwar Ali through some students in Chittagong.
+In the afternoon of 26 March 1971, a telegram containing the message of Sheikh Mujibur Rahman reached to Syed Anwar Ali through some students in Chittagong.
 The message was translated to Bengali by Dr. Syed Anwar Ali's wife Dr. Manjula Anwar.
-She along with Syed Anwar Ali, Kazi Hosne Ara and two WAPDA engineers Mr. Ashikul Islam and Mr. Dilip Chandra Das in order to broadcast that message decided to cross over the Kalurghat Bridge to reach the local transmission centre controlled by the Bengali soldiers of the 8th East Bengal Regiment under Major Ziaur Rahman.
+She along with Syed Anwar Ali, Kazi Hosne Ara and two WAPDA engineers Mr. Ashikul Islam and Mr. Dilip Chandra Das to broadcast that message decided to cross over the Kalurghat Bridge to reach the local transmission centre controlled by the Bengali soldiers of the 8th East Bengal Regiment under Major Ziaur Rahman.
 Bengali soldiers guarded the station as engineers prepared for transmission.
 As contact could not be established between the political leaders Major Ziaur Rahman was requested to broadcast the message.
 At 7:45 pm on 27 March 1971, Major Ziaur Rahman broadcast the message which became historic as the declaration of independence on behalf of Sheikh Mujibur Rahman.

 The Kalurghat Radio Station's transmission capability was limited.
 The message was picked up by a Japanese ship in Bay of Bengal.
 It was then re-transmitted by Radio Australia and later by the BBC.
 It ran for 5 days as Pakistan Air Force bombed and damaged it on 30 March.
 Ten founding members broke up into two groups and went to Agartala and Tripura with a 1 kilowatt transmitter.
-On 3 April they restarted the broadcasting from Bagapha of Tripura and later moved to Agartala.
+On 3 April, they restarted the broadcasting from Bagapha of Tripura and later moved to Agartala.
 The name was changed to Bangladesh Betar on 6 December 1971 after India gave recognition to Bangladesh as a sovereign country.
 Bangladesh Betar started broadcasting in independent country on 22 December 1971.
-With profound appreciation the nation will always remember the services of those ten individuals who included Belal Muhammad, Syed Abdus Shaker, Mustafa Monwar, Abdullah Al Faruque, Abul Quasem Shandeep, Aminur Rahman, Rashedul Hossain, A.M.
+With profound appreciation, the nation will always remember the services of those ten individuals who included Belal Muhammad, Syed Abdus Shaker, Mustafa Monwar, Abdullah Al Faruque, Abul Quasem Shandeep, Aminur Rahman, Rashedul Hossain, A.M.
 Sharfuzzaman, Kazi Habib Uddin Moni and Rezaul Karim Chowdhury.